top of page

 Habitat: Wetlands and the edges of waterways throughout Philadelphia

-Description: Tall gray wading bird with long neck and dagger-like bill, dark cap
+Description: Tall gray wading bird with a long neck and dagger-like bill, dark cap

 coot_edited.jpg